LDV2k3/a11y-libraries/projects/a11y-ngx/responsive-image-maps/README.md

    `npm install @a11y-ngx/responsive-image-maps --save`

-2. Import `A11yResponsiveImageMapsModule` into your module:
+2. Import `A11yResponsiveImageMapsModule` into your module or standalone component:

 ```typescript
 import { A11yResponsiveImageMapsModule } from '@a11y-ngx/responsive-image-maps';